hdclark/DICOMautomaton/documentation/reference_guide.md

 selectors, the regex logic must be inverted (i.e., you can *not* prefix metadata-based selectors with a '!').
 Multiple criteria can be specified by separating them with a ';' and are applied in the order specified.
 Both positional and metadata-based criteria can be mixed together.
-Note that image arrays can hold anything, but will typically represent a single contiguous 3D volume (i.e., a volumetric CT scan) or '4D' time-series.
 Note regexes are case insensitive and should use extended POSIX syntax.

 ##### Default

-- ```"all"```
+- ```"last"```

 ##### Examples